zaren/rash/README.md

 ### SSH keys

+(DISCLAIMER: This first part is a bit time and labor intensive, but you should only have to do it once.)

 This script is dependant on SSH private keys to function.
 See https://www.ssh.com/academy/ssh/keygen for the full explanation of the process of creating and installing private keys, but in short, issue the following commands on your local / managing machine:

 > 1) ssh-keygen